The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 This vegan lemon cheesecake gets its unique creaminess (and setting ability) from a foundation of lemon custard or eggless lemon curd.
 No cashews, no coconut oil, just traditional stovetop cooking!

-To make the 'custard base', just add the coconut cream, lemon juice and corn starch to the saucepan.
-Whisk the mixture to dissolve the corn starch.
-Doing this now will ensure the mixture stays smooth.
+To make the ‘lemon custard base’, add the coconut cream, lemon juice and cornstarch to the saucepan.
+Whisk the mixture to dissolve the cornstarch – this will help prevent any lumps of cornstarch!

 Place the saucepan over medium heat and heat for 5 minutes or until thickened.
-The mixture may separate and that's completely fine!
-It's ready when it has thickened and you can't 'feel' the powdery corn starch.
-You should remove it from the heat at this stage!
+The mixture may separate and that’s absolutely fine!
+It’s ready when it has thickened and you can’t ‘feel’ the powdery cornstarch.
+Then, remove the saucepan from the heat.

 Next, add all your cream cheese to the saucepan and whisk until smooth.
-The residual heat from the saucepan will help soften the cream cheese making it easier to mix.
-You can use either a spatula or hand mixer for this step!
+The residual heat from the saucepan will help soften the cream cheese and make it easier to mix.
+You can use either a spatula or a hand mixer for this step!
 Just make sure there are no lumps of cream cheese at the end.

-Alternatively, you can add the cream cheese and lemon mixture to your food processor or a mixing bowl and mix it there!
-I just did it in the saucepan as it's already quite messy.
+Alternatively, you can mix the cream cheese and lemon mixture in a food processor or a mixing bowl.
+I mixed the ingredients in my saucepan for convenience (and for less dirty dishes).

-Now you'll have an incredibly creamy yet dairy-free cheesecake mixture.
-It already tastes SO GOOD at this stage but it'll become creamier over time.
-Don't eat it all yet!
+Now you’ll have an incredibly creamy yet dairy-free cheesecake mixture.
+It already tastes SO GOOD at this stage but it’ll turn even more creamy over time.
+Don’t eat it all yet!
 Pour the mixture into your cake tin, smooth the top and let it set.

 How to make vegan lemon curd (optional)

-It's really easy to make vegan lemon curd.
-Just add all the ingredients to a saucepan, whisk and heat until thickened!
-It'll thicken a lot more when it cools down.
+It’s really easy to make vegan lemon curd topping.
+Simply, add all the ingredients to your saucepan, whisk and heat until thickened!
+The curd will thicken further when it cools down.

 The lemon curd is also amazing served with my vegan lemon cake (layered) vegan lemon poppy seed muffins or lemon blueberry cake!